urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

   Children of sealed class can impement interfaces Parent sealed class and its children can locate in different packages only in named module Constraints
-    All permitted subclasses must belong to the same module as the sealed class Parent class and its child classes must locate in same package Every permitted subclass must explicitly extend the sealed class Every permitted subclass must define a modifier: final, sealed, or non-sealed except for those which are inherently final like Enum or Record Example
+    Children must be in the same module as the parent sealed class (if the sealed class is in a named module) or in the same package (if the sealed class is in the unnamed module) Every permitted subclass must explicitly extend the sealed class Every permitted subclass must define a modifier: final, sealed, or non-sealed except for those which are inherently final like Enum or Record Example
+  Sealed classes and interfaces must always define they permitted classes
     public sealed interface Service permits Car, Truck { }
   A permitted subclass must define a modifier.
 It may be declared final to prevent any further extensions
     public final class Truck extends Vehicle implements Service {}